 The October 2017 fires hit Sky Vineyards hard – burning Lore’s home to the ground, destroying all of their library wines dating back decades, destroying some 20% of the vineyards by his own estimate and leaving a swath of destruction through and around the property including burning nearly all the surrounding tall non-native knobcone pine trees.
 The one building that was not burned was the cellar, however the flames came right to the back of the building, singed part of the wood and left heavy smoke in the winery.

 Lore is an artist and has designed all the labels by hand including a scene of when the property was covered with a dusting of snow and a bucolic vista looking west including of the famed Louis Martini Monte Rosso Vineyard in neighboring Sonoma County.
 The wines are sometimes found locally at the Oakville Grocery in Oakville or Calistoga Wine Stop in Calistoga.
-Total production varies each year, usually around 1,000 cases.
+Total production varies each year, usually between 800 and 1,000 cases.
 For more information, to purchase wine or to join their mailing list, visit: www.skyvineyards.com